-In order to begin the inquiry process, prospective INSPIRE PIs should contact directly only those NSF Program Officers whose expertise is most germane to the proposal topics.
-The signatories to this DCL are NOT points of contact for such inquiries.
-Additional questions can be directed to inspire@nsf.gov.
+In order to begin the inquiry process, prospective INSPIRE PIs should contact directly those NSF Program Officers whose expertise is most germane to the proposal topics.
+Additional questions should be directed to inspire@nsf.gov.
+The signatories to this DCL are NOT points of contact for inquiries.